Associate of Applied Science (A.A.S.) Degree

 If you are a current student, your program requirements may be different than those listed for the current catalog year.
 To view your specific program requirements or to search and register for courses, log in to MySMCC and visit the MyDegree webpage.

-- Communicate effectively, using the language, concepts and models of marine science.
+- Communicate effectively, using the language, concepts, and models of marine biology and oceanography.